 - Short term embedded courses taught by PSU faculty

 - Research or internship at an international institution through Penn State’s Education Abroad office

 Recipients shall be selected from eligible applicants based on a number of factors, including financial need, application responses, program content, program length, program cost, and study abroad experience.
 Unfortunately, we cannot guarantee that all eligible applicants will receive a scholarship.

 Award amounts will vary based on scholarship availability, scholarship requirements, and program details.
 The minimum award amount is $200, and the average award amount is $750.

-Spring break programs, including Coastal Biology (BIOL 483), Anatomy in Italy (SC 475N), and Global STEM Entrepreneurship (SC 497)
+- Spring short-term abroad programs, including Coastal Biology (BIOL 482), Anatomy in Italy (SC 475N), and Global Biotech Entrepreneurship (SC 497)

-Summer programs, including faculty-led classes abroad like Biology of Ecohealth in Tanzania (BIOL 489), Biology of Cancer (BIOL 416), and Renewable Energies (SC 290)
+- Summer programs, including faculty-led classes abroad like Biology of Ecohealth in Tanzania (BIOL 489) and Renewable Energies (SC 290)

 Award Recipient Notification and Distribution

 Students will be notified by email of scholarship decisions.
 Every effort will be made to notify recipients prior to the program commitment deadline.

 Awards will be distributed to the student’s bursar account for the abroad semester.
 The award will be removed from the student’s bursar account if the student withdraws from the program, does not participate in the program, or the program is cancelled.